Ankush321-collab/College_Event_pass/README.md

 ---

-> _This project was built with Express, React, MongoDB, html5-qrcode, and lots of love for seamless college event management!_
+> _Built with Express, React, MongoDB, html5-qrcode, and lots of love for seamless college event management!_

----

-**Tip:**
-Replace `./Frontend/public/dashboard-screenshot.png` with the actual path to your dashboard screenshot, or upload your screenshot to the `public` folder and update the path accordingly.